Hello! Welcome to my Pinterest Guide 2021: How to Use Pinterest & Leverage Pinterest for Website Traffic.

 - Break the rules occasionally and re-pin content that is performing well – push that snowball down the hill!

 Once a lot of this is set up, day-to-day pinning is easy, especially with a scheduler!

 All apps want you to engage, so use it and love it.
 Login throughout the day and re-pin here or there.
 Pin consistently.
-But don’t get wrapped up in numbers – focus on the traffic you are driving!
+But don’t get wrapped up in all of the follower numbers – focus on the traffic you are driving!
 And as Pinterest rolls out new technology – try it!
-Early adapters are always rewarded (some of the “power pinners” today, with millions of followers, were people who took to it right away and were rewarded because Pinterest suggested their accounts to people).
+Early adaptors are always rewarded (some of the “power pinners” today, with millions of followers, were people who took to it right away and were rewarded because Pinterest suggested their accounts to people).
 Instagram also rewards people who use all facets of the app.
 So experiment: try video pins and experiment with new features.

 Above all, ENJOY Pinterest!